Design-Dude/ddBasecolor/README.md

 var my_basecolor = new ddBasecolor();
 var my_basecolor = new ddBasecolor('transparent');
 ```
-Finally colors can be created using these methods passing values instead of strings, with or without alpha channels.
+Colors can also be created using below methods passing number values instead of strings, with or without alpha channels.
 Without alpha channel the new ddBasecolor will be fully opaque.
 ```
 var my_basecolor = new ddBasecolor();
 var my_red = my_basecolor.hex('#ff0000');